naoshibaikyu/superbuddn/test.md

 Shinobu: Why do we only have one TV here for seven, anyway?

-HunterHappy: Who knows?
+Hunter Happy: Who knows?
 Hey, I call green!

 %Chuckling, Kayorei leaves the lounge for a while, the Joe following.